Sprint Chase Technologies

 # [1., 1., 1.]])

 By passing a “device” argument to value “cuda”, we can create a tensor on the GPU.
-But make sure that you are using a GPU.
+However, ensure that you are using a GPU.
 If you are on CPU, it will throw an error.

 I have already written a guide on how to check if you are connected to the GPU.